robmurtagh/personal-wiki/README.md

 # Personal Wiki

+Hi, I'm Rob.
+Thanks for visiting.

+I'm a full-stack software developer and these are my notes.

+You can find me on [Github](https://github.com/robmurtagh), [Twitter](https://twitter.com/rjmurtagh), [Stack Overflow](https://stackoverflow.com/users/3052692/rjmurt), or at my [personal website](https://www.robmurtagh.com/).

 ## What notes I keep

 Welcome to my personal wiki where keep a record of things I don't find obvious in my day-to-day work.
 Most of the notes here relate to software development on a Mac computer.